Configure HTTPS on an Azure Front Door (classic) custom domain

 Disable the HTTPS feature

-3. Select Disabled to disable HTTPS, then select Save.
+3. Select Disabled and select Save.

 Wait for propagation